 Children are encouraged to develop their talents and enthusiasm through extra curricular activities.
 A children's choir and orchestra meet weekly.
-Peripatetic teachers visit the school and give lessons on the piano, recorder, flute, clarinet, violin, guitar and percussion.
+Peripatetic teachers visit the school and give lessons on the piano, recorder, flute, clarinet, violin, guitar, percussion and a variety of brass instruments.
 Full details of instrumental music lessons are available from the office.